How Trustworthy is AI? (“All In” podcast:)

 Why Not Auto-Linked Sources? #

-This problem with Baird’s citations highlights an important issue with how human writers function, whether on Substack or elsewhere:
+This problem with Bard’s citations highlights an important issue with how human writers function, whether on Substack or elsewhere:

-I expect the AI to improve dramatically, including the ability to cite sources, but assuming we still want human writers:
+I expect the AI to improve dramatically, including the ability to cite sources, but when current writers create something, I assume we want writers to cite their sources themselves.
+(AI may be useful for suggesting possible sources for existing publications) :

 - I don’t believe we want AI finding sources for writers and automatically linking them.